University Libraries - Knowledge Unbound!

 Amanda Nichols Hess, M.S.I., University of Michigan School of Information

 Julie E. Rodriguez, M.L.I.S., University of Pittsburgh

-Robert Burns, User Support Services
+Robert Burns, Library Technology Services

-Eric Condic, Library Systems and Strategic Projects
+Eric Condic, Systems and Strategic Projects

 Located in the center of campus, the Kresge Library houses collections of books, journals, reference works, government documents, musical scores and recordings, as well as a wireless network and computer workstations to access an array of digital resources.
-The library features seating for individual study, rooms for group work, meeting rooms, audiovisual rooms, and rooms with adaptive equipment for students with disabilities.
+The library features seating for individual study, rooms for group work, audiovisual rooms, and rooms with adaptive equipment for students with disabilities.
 The Café features a full range of coffee drinks, teas, and tasty and nutritious foods for on-the-go students.

 The Library’s Web site and online catalog serve as gateways to well over 100 specialized and general research databases, and tens of thousands of full-text electronic journals and e-books, covering a wide range of disciplines and research areas.
 OneSearch, a discovery tool covering all library collections including electronic journals and books, allows for more extensive searching.

 In addition to electronic reference resources, the print reference collection includes atlases, bibliographies, dictionaries, encyclopedias, indexes, yearbooks, and other resource materials.

 The expansive online and print collections acquired to support the new Oakland University William Beaumont School of Medicine’s curriculum are available to the entire Oakland community.